waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Saffron Gym Hypothesis (Attempt 2 - Defeat all trainers in Sabrina's room):** Defeating all trainers in Sabrina's immediate room will unlock the path to her. **Conclusion (T50140):** FAILED.
 The path remained blocked.
 - **Saffron Gym Hypothesis (Attempt 3):** Defeating all trainers in the room with the Channeler at (4, 8) does not open the path to Sabrina. **Conclusion (T50170):** FAILED.
 The trigger is something else entirely.
 - **Saffron Gym Hypothesis (Attempt 4):** The maze has a simple, linear solution. **Conclusion (T50796):** FAILED.
 All reachable warps have been visited.
+- **Silph Co.
+10F Hypothesis (Attempt 1 - Beds):** The 'Guaranteed Reachable Interactable Tiles' are the beds. **Conclusion (T51108):** FAILED.
+Interacting with both beds yielded no result.

 ## VI.
 Agent & Tool Ideas
 - **Marker Compliance Tool (Implemented):** A tool that parses map markers against my notepad protocols to find non-compliant entries.
 This is a computational task, making a tool the correct implementation.
+- **Systematic Searcher Agent (Implemented):** An agent to automate the process of systematically sweeping an area for interactable tiles.

 ## VII.
 Silph Co.
 Re-Exploration (Post-Giovanni)
 - **System Hint (T50986):** The game state indicates there are two reachable, unvisited warps on 10F at (11, 1) and (13, 1), despite my markers.
 This is a strong lead.